evkx/evkx.github.io/content/models/alfa_romeo/junior/junior_veloce/_index.md

 ### Phone Mirroring

-Furthermore, the Alfa Romeo Junior Veloce supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Alfa Romeo Junior Veloce supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Alfa Romeo Junior Veloce comes equipped with one sound system option:

-- **:**: This system features NULL speakers and delivers a maximum output of  watts.
+- **:**: Features NULL speakers and delivers a maximum output of  watts.

 ## Lights